 Comments on Act 5 Scene 3

-Cordelia’s murder is not found in several earlier versions of the story such as Geoffrey of Monmouth’s History of the Kings of Britain (12th century) and the anonymous King Leir, so Shakespeare must have had good dramatic reason for adding it.
+Cordelia’s murder is not found in earlier versions of the story such as Geoffrey of Monmouth’s History of the Kings of Britain (12th century) and the anonymous King Leir (produced in 1594).
+Shakespeare must have had good dramatic reason for adding it.
 Her death is especially shocking because it subverts the usual pattern of expectations about tragedy.

 Since the time of the Greeks, one theme of tragedy has been that suffering produces wisdom or greater self-understanding in the protagonist.
 In Aeschylus’ Agamemnon, the chorus sings, “Zeus, whose will has marked for man the sole way where wisdom lies, ordered one eternal plan: man must suffer to be wise” (Vellacott translation).
 However, Lear has already learned something from his ordeal, both in his recognition of those less fortunate than himself (3.2, 3.4) and in his reconciliation with Cordelia.
 His final suffering only leads him back into delusion, possibly believing she may still be alive.